petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 # An example of a GraphQL API with Apollo-Server and TypeScript by using principles like Domain-Driven Design and Clean Architecture.

+For our example, let's consider we're a Cloud Service Provider like Digital Ocean, AWS, etc. We provide developers cloud infrastructure-as-a-service platforms.
+For instance, if someone wants a cloud server to host their application, he comes to us.

+We allow only SMBs to register on our website.
+Each company can have multiple employees.

+The main business scenario we have in our example is managing billing related stuff like adding card payment methods, updating billing addresses, invoicing, etc.

 ## Used Technologies and Tools:

 - [GraphQL](https://graphql.org/)